 Understanding the interaction between a ligand and a target active site often requires abundant information and this is where SAR comes in.
 SAR can be used to explain various ways a ligand interacts with a receptor and can be used to optimize the ligands to develop specific and potent bioactive drugs.

 Working with structure-activity relationships (SAR)

-Working with SAR involves identifying if a structural activity relationship exists among a collection of molecules, and whether the details of one or more SAR can be uncovered.
-Most optimization projects try to improve drug potency, reduce the toxicity, increase the bioavailability, etc.
+Working with SAR involves identifying if a structural activity relationship exists among a collection of molecules and whether the details of one or more SAR can be uncovered.
+Most optimization projects try to improve drug potency, reduce toxicity, increase bioavailability, etc.

 Currently, there are hundreds and thousands of chemical series, and it often becomes daunting to identify potential candidates.
 In such cases, using in silico methods to rapidly characterize SAR can help to efficiently capture and encode specific SAR.
 Computational methods, rather than providing a replacement, offer a guide to integrate and summarise large amounts of data.